telerik/blazor-docs/components/treeview/drag-drop.md

 To enable the Drag and Drop functionality:

 1. Set the `Draggable` parameter of the `<TelerikTreeView>` to `true`

-1. Use the `OnDrop` event to handle the drag and drop operations.
+1. Use the `OnDrop` event to handle the drag and drop operations and modify the data source as per your business logic.

 ## OnDrop Event